lightstep/opentelemetry-prometheus-sidecar/README.md

 and logs.
 See the `sidecar.metrics.failing` metric to diagnose validation errors.

+#### Metadata errors

+The sidecar may encounter errors between itself and Prometheus, including failures to locate metadata about a targets that Prometheus no longer knows about.
+Missing metadata, Prometheus API errors, and other forms of inconsistency are reported using `sidecar.metrics.failing` with `key_reason` and `metric_name` attributes.

 #### Resources

 Use the `--destination.attribute=KEY=VALUE` flag to add additional resource attributes to all exported timeseries.